 Dr. Howard Murad

 Howard Murad, M.D., FAAD, is recognized as a visionary for his scientific innovations.
-A board-certified dermatologist, trained pharmacist and Associate Clinical Professor of Medicine at the Geffen School of Medicine, UCLA, Dr. Murad has treated more than 50,000 patients.
+A board-certified dermatologist and trained pharmacist, Dr. Murad has treated more than 50,000 patients.
 He founded Murad Skincare with the commitment to develop clinically proven, cruelty-free products that meet the meticulous standards for safety, efficacy and care you’d expect from a doctor.
 Plus, they’re supported by Dr. Murad’s extensive research that doesn’t just consider a skin symptom or concern, but rather overall wellness for truly optimal, total skin health.

 Dr. Deepika Chopra